0x9ONU/Obsidian-Notes/3 - Junior Year/Fall 2024/Networks & Data Communications/Week 13/Networks - Week 13 Day 1.md

 - *no* always-on server
 - Arbitrary end systems directly communicate
-- Peers request service from other peers, provide service in return to toher peers
+- Peers request service from other peers, provide service in return to other peers

 ```ad-important
 *Self Scalability*: New peers birng new service capacity, as well as new service demands